replicatedhq/replicated-docs/docs/enterprise/gitops-workflow.md

 # Pushing Updates to a GitOps Workflow

 The Replicated admin console default workflow is configured to receive updates, show the changes, and deploy the updates to the cluster.
 You can enable a GitOps workflow instead.
 When using a GitOps workflow, changes from the admin console are pushed to a private Git repository, where an existing CI/CD process can execute the delivery of manifests to the cluster.
-Admin console changes can include local configuration changes such as password, upstream updates, license updates, and so on.
+Admin console changes can include local configuration changes (such as password), and upstream updates (such as application and license updates) from your vendor.

 If you have more than one application installed, you can selectively enable a GitOps workflow for each application.